You Can Easily Explore the Whole 10 Smallest Countries in the World

 - Hal Saflieni Hypogeum

 The Maldives archipelago, officially the Republic of Maldives, is an island nation in the Indian Ocean.
-The country consists of 1,192 atolls into a group of 26 islands, of which about 200 are inhabited.
-In 1965, Maldives became an independent country.
-According to the census of 2020, the population of Maldives is about 540,500 people.
+The country consists of 1,192 atolls in a group of 26 islands, of which about 200 are inhabited.
+In 1965, the Maldives became an independent country.
+According to the census 2020, the population of Maldives is about 540,500 people.

 The Maldives holds the record as the flattest country in the world.
 In fact, its natural land level is only 2.3m above sea level along with a mild and warm climate all year round.
 Therefore, the archipelagoes form an ecosystem with rich marine fauna with endless coral reefs.
 Tourism and fishing are two key economic sectors of the Maldives.
 Indeed, Maldives’ tourism “specialties” are world-famous luxury resorts with bungalows located right on colorful coral reefs but also the most expensive tourist places in the world.